-https://192.168.10.85
+- Enter the VessRAID's IP address 192.168.10.85

-Whether you select a regular or a secure connection, your login to WebPAM PROe and your user password are always secure.
+Whether you choose a regular or a secure connection, your login to WebPAM PROe and your user password are always secure.

-- 3. When the log-in screen (Figure 4) appears:
+- 3. When the log-in screen appears:

 - Type administrator in the User Name field.

 - Type password in the Password field.

 - Click the Login button.